Mary-Kate Olsen Is Divorcing Olivier Sarkozy After 5 Years of Marriage - E! Online

 Three years later they wed in an intimate ceremony in Manhattan, while surrounded by just 50 of their closest family and friends.
 According to Page Six, the newlyweds were offered "bowls and bowls filled with cigarettes, and everyone smoked the whole night."

-It's unclear what caused the pair's abrupt divorce but a source previously shared that Mary-Kate and Olivier have very different perspectives on life.
+It's unclear what caused the pair's abrupt split but a source previously shared that Mary-Kate and Olivier have very different perspectives on life.
 "Mary-Kate is just 27 but comes across as a lot, lot younger," said a Sarkozy source.
 "She's clearly very excited about the chance to get married to a very successful, well-educated man, but life isn't always that simple.
 He's already got kids and is very happy with his status in life."

 Though the Olsen twins are fiercely private, Mary-Kate and her husband, who is 17-years her senior, often stepped out to attend games for the New York Knicks.
 In addition, they would enjoy double dates with Ashley and her beau.

-In one of their more recent sightings together, Olivier and his teenage daughter Margot joined Mary-Kate and Ashley Oslen for their 33rd birthday celebrations.
+In one of their more recent sightings together, Olivier and his teenage daughter Margot joined Mary-Kate and Ashley Olsen for their 33rd birthday celebrations.
 For the dinner, Mary-Kate and Ashley sported tiaras, a surprising choice of accessory for The Row designers.

 E!
 News has reached out to the reps for comment.